 How to Deal with Hairline Acne

+Many dermatology experts get asked how to get rid of hairline acne on a regular basis.
 Hairline acne is a relatively common occurrence of pimples and blackheads that appear frequently on and around the hairline.
 The hair’s natural oils, sweat build-up, and even certain hair products can cause an excess amount of oil to accumulate at the hairline.
 This excess oil or “sebum,” combined with the oils from your hair, can often mix with bacteria or dead skin and clog your pores.
 This clogging is what causes irritating and sometimes even painful zits and blackheads to form.
-If you’re struggling with hairline acne, there are several ways you can go about mitigating or even completely eliminating the symptoms including changing your skin or haircare routine, making some lifestyle changes, and learning more about your specific skin type.
+If you’re struggling with acne around your hairline, there are several ways you can go about mitigating or even completely eliminating the symptoms including changing your skin or haircare routine, making some lifestyle changes, and learning more about your specific skin type.

 Hair Products: A Common Culprit